youtube/cobalt/starboard/doc/howto_decode_to_texture.md

    `SbDecodeTargetRelease()` is made.
 A call to `SbDecodeTargetRelease()` will be made to match each call to `SbPlayerGetCurrentFrame()`.

-## The `SbDecodeTargetProvider` object
+## The `SbDecodeTargetGraphicsContextProvider` object

-It is completely possible that a platform's Starboard implementation can properly implement decode-to-texture support without dealing with the `SbDecodeTargetProvider` object (passed in to `SbPlayerCreate()`).
-The `SbDecodeTargetProvider` reference gives platforms the ability to initialize and destroy `SbDecodeTarget` options while holding current the context (e.g. the GLES context) in which they will be rendered.
-On some platforms this may not be necessary, but if it is necessary, then `SbDecodeTargetCreate()` will need to be implemented as well.
+It is completely possible that a platform's Starboard implementation can properly implement decode-to-texture support without dealing with the `SbDecodeTargetGraphicsContextProvider` object (passed in to `SbPlayerCreate()`).
+The `SbDecodeTargetGraphicsContextProvider` reference gives platforms references to the graphics objects that will later be used to render the decoded frames.
+For example, on Blitter API platforms, a reference to the `SbBlitterDevice` object will be a mamber of `SbDecodeTargetGraphicsContextProvider`.
+For EGL platforms, a `EGLDisplay` and `EGLContext` will be available, but additionally a `SbDecodeTargetGlesContextRunner` function pointer will be provided that will allow you to run arbitrary code on the renderer thread with the `EGLContext` held current.
+This may be useful if your `SbDecodeTarget` creation code will required making GLES calls (e.g. `glGenTextures()`) in which a `EGLContext` must be held current.

-The application will pass a `SbDecodeTargetProvider` into the `SbPlayerCreate()` call.
-The `SbDecodeTargetProvider` contains two application-provided callbacks for creating and destroying `SbDecodeTarget` objects.
-When `SbDecodeTargetProvider::acquire` is called, the application will arrange for the renderer's context (the one that will be current when `SbPlayerGetCurrentFrame()` is called and the resulting texture is rendered) to be acquired, and then call `SbDecodeTargetCreate()`.
-So the implementation of `SbDecodeTargetCreate()` can assume that the graphics context will be acquired when it is called.
-This is useful for example when the platform needs to make calls like `glGenTextures()`.
-When `SbDecodeTargetProvider::release` is called, the application will similarly arrange to call `SbDecodeTargetRelease()` with the graphics context held current.
-This is useful for example if the platform needs to make calls like `glDeleteTextures()`.

 ## Performance Considerations